tchwork/jsqueeze/README.md

 * In order to maximise later HTTP compression (deflate, gzip), new variables names are choosen by considering closures, variables' frequency and characters' frequency.
-* Renames also global vars, methods and properties, but only if they are marked special by some naming convention.
-By default, special var names begin with one or more `$`, or with a single `_`.
+* Can rename also global vars, methods and properties, but only if they are marked special by some naming convention.
+Use JSqueeze::SPECIAL_VAR_PACKER to rename vars whose name begins with one or more `$` or with a single `_`.
 * Renames also local/global vars found in strings, but only if they are marked special.
 * If you use `with/eval` then be careful.